 There is no passenger rail service to/from Springfield.
 The city has a limited public bus service, several taxi services, inter-city buses, and private transfer services to meet transportation needs within and outside of the city.

-Various social and academic clubs are available for international students.
+Various student organizations are available for international students.
 Organizations of special interest for international students include International Friends and Global Leaders and Mentors (GLAM).
 Located on campus, a full-service recreation center includes an aquatics center, basketball courts, climbing wall, and fitness center provided at no additional cost.
 Wellness and group exercise classes are available for an extra charge.
 Equipment may be rented.
 Access to sand volleyball courts, turf fields, and racquetball courts are also available.
-On-campus theater, cinema, and entertainment are also provided throughout the year for a small fee.
+The Student Activities Council (SAC) provides entertaining, cultural, and leisure events to complement the students’ academic experience and act as the student’s voice.
+SAC hosts many events throughout the year for students to enjoy.

 Within Springfield, numerous restaurants and bars are available.
 A host of cinemas complement local live theater performances, dance troupes, and musical organizations in providing entertainment and cultural events.
 Sport facilities include an indoor ice park, outdoor skate park, world team tennis, minor league baseball, and on-campus recreation facilities.
 Springfield has many parks for outdoor recreation and golfing as well as a botanical center.
 Greenways trails throughout the city host bicycling, running, and walking.
 Springfield is home to several museums, including a railroad museum and sites related to the Civil War.
 Annual festivals celebrating different aspects of life in southwest Missouri provide other entertainment options.
 The country music attractions of Branson (60 km south) and outdoor activities at nearby Lake of the Ozarks are also convenient.

 Small shops, discount stores, and shopping malls are abundant, although not always near campus.
 Malls and larger stores are open every day.